Dias: Dynamic Rewriting of Pandas Code: Rewrite System

-The pattern matcher is responsible for matching a sequence of statements with the LHS part of any rewrite rule.
-This is reminiscent of regular expressions, but the language we match is not regular.
-So, instead, we parse the code as a Python abstract syntax tree (AST) \cite{python_ast} and do pattern matching at the AST level.
+The pattern matcher is responsible for matching a sequence of statements with the \textbf{LHS} part of any rewrite rule.
+Whether any \textbf{LHS} (represented as an AST) matches any part of the source AST, is essentially a sub-tree search problem.
+The pattern matcher performs a greedy search and it returns the first LHS it matches.

-To minimize matching overhead, we designed the pattern matcher to factor patterns based on their commonalities.
+To minimize matching overhead, we designed the pattern matcher to be hierarchical, by factoring patterns based on their commonalities.
 The common parts are matched first before hierarchically matching more specific components of a rule.
 This eliminates repeatedly matching components that are common to multiple rules.

-Consider the pattern-matching code that matches two patterns: the third pattern of Table~\ref{tbl:rewr_rules} and the one that enables the rewrite of Figure~\ref{fig:apply_only_math}.
-The LHS of the former is shown in the table.
-The LHS of the latter is \code{@\{expr: e\}.apply(@\{Name: fun\}, axis=1)} (see Section~\ref{sub-sec:rewriter}).
-Notice that these LHS's share parts; they both require a function call, that is an attribute of some expression and the name of the function is \code{apply}.
-We want to check the common parts of the pattern at a single place to exploit commonalities across patterns.
-Listing~\ref{lst:patt-match} shows a sketch of the pattern-matching code that matches these two patterns.
-It recursively loops through all the AST nodes of type \code{stmt} and checks for the two patterns by first checking for an attribute function called \code{apply} and then matching against either one of the patterns specifically.

 Lastly, the pattern matcher needs to be able to match patterns that span multiple statements.
-Having a function that matches single-statement patterns (like the one in Listing~\ref{lst:patt-match}), there is another function that matches multiple statements.
+Having a function that matches single-statement patterns by performing a greedy search, there is another function that matches multiple statements.
 The latter function operates on a higher level, viewing multi-statement patterns as sets of smaller ones.
-So, for a 2-statement pattern, if it matches the first part, it will then checks the next statement for the second part.
+So, for a 2-statement pattern, if it matches the first part, it then checks the next statement for the second part.